CyberMonitor/orquestra-docs/v1/content/qe-cli/_index.md

 ---
-title: Install
+title: 'QE CLI'
-description: The first step to using Orquestra
+date:
-weight: 1
+weight: 2
 ---

+# Installing the QE CLI

 The first step to getting started with Orquestra is to install the `qe` CLI tool.